Can I Wear Colored Contacts in My Passport Photo?

 Now, let’s look at it at a high level.
 Even if you have no glare or reflection, it’s not a yes to colored contacts in passport photos.
 You can’t wear blue-colored contacts in a passport photo if your beautiful natural eye color is brown.
 It is an alteration of your appearance, which is forbidden by the official passport photo guidelines.
 Sorry to say, colored contacts aficionados, but we have to take the colored contacts off for a passport picture.

 Not to worry.
 As passport photo experts, we take close care not only in adhering to the official recommendations (which is our ultimate goal), but we also share actionable tips, so you can be proud of passport photos with or without colored contacts.

-To get a passport photo you’ll love for the next ten years, use our insightful tips for the best passport photo and service with limitless attempts anywhere and anytime.
+To get a passport photo you’ll love for the next ten years, use our insightful tips.
+Our service gives limitless attempts anywhere and anytime for a baby passport photo and that of a grownup.
 Our blog gives you a few ideas on the beautifiers to spice up your look, the ones to avoid, and how to make the most of your hair, makeup kit, and accessories for your passport photo without colored contacts.

 Though you hopefully decide to keep off from wearing colored contacts in passport photos, you might fancy wearing them in the airport during your travel.
 And why not?
 What can happen at security checkpoints and the border protection line?
 Will it all end up with check-ups in the back room with security officers?

 In most airports of the world and the US, the airport facial recognition system is constantly on the lookout for mismatches between travelers’ real-life biometrics and their identification document photo.
 If the software cannot fulfill the task, the customs officers will take a closer look.
 Generally, the nose, eyes, and mouth line are the most important matching-your-passport-photo matter.
 If you have deep green eyes in your passport photo, and you are wearing dark brown colored lenses to finish your look, that might raise some concerns.